joaogarin/electron-envato/README.md

-# Angular 2 electron app featuring webpack
+# Angular 2 electron app with Envato API integration

 A working demo of [electron] with [angular2] using [Webpack] and [redux]

-This is a demo of oauth with github using angular 2 and electron.
+This is a demo of oauth with envato API using angular 2 and electron.
 It uses redux to manage state.
 You should create a config file as following :

 ```javascript
 {